top of page

 Impressionistic Realism Landscape by Lauren Pigford Abbott.
 36 x 36 on Gallery Wood Panel | $900

-Three of the panels feature landscape paintings inspired by the quiet beauty of the Southeast.
-These pieces are not just decorative; they are invitations to pause and breathe.
+Three kinds of landscape paintings inspired by the quiet beauty of the Southeast are not just decorative; they are invitations to pause and breathe.

 • Waterside Reflections: A painting of a calm river reflecting a soft, hazy sky introduces a sense of peace.
 When placed in an interior setting, like the one shown above a modern white sofa, it acts as a visual escape.
 The thin gold frame adds a touch of elegance without overpowering the art, complementing the dark, paneled wall and creating a sophisticated focal point.

-• Open Fields and Big Skies: Another panel highlights a painting of a wide-open field under a vast, cloud-filled sky.
+• Open Fields and Big Skies: A painting of a wide-open field under a vast, cloud-filled sky.
 This kind of artwork brings a feeling of spaciousness and freedom into a room.
 The rustic wood frame connects it to the natural world, reinforcing a design that values organic materials and simple beauty.

 • The Weathered Barn: The depiction of an old, weathered barn tells a story of history and resilience.
 Set in a field of tall grass, this piece evokes a sense of nostalgia and grounding.
 It demonstrates how art can introduce character and a narrative element into a minimalist space, making it feel more personal and lived-in.

 These landscape pieces work together to establish a calming atmosphere.
-Their muted, natural color palettes—soft blues, greens, and earthy yellows—harmonize with the neutral tones of minimalist design, adding subtle color and texture.
+Muted, natural color palettes: soft blues, greens, and earthy yellows, harmonize with neutral tones of minimalist design, adding subtle color and texture.

 Equestrian Art: Capturing Dynamic Energy